Canine Arthritis Treatment

-“I started him on tramadol at a low dose, but have worked up over time to 150 mg twice per day (¨ø of his maximum dose), and I add yucca root extract in liquid form when he needs an additional boost,” Jones says.
+“I started him on tramadol at a low dose, but have worked up over time to 150 mg twice per day, and I add yucca root extract in liquid form when he needs an additional boost,” Jones says.
 “He also gets 2,000 mg of vitamin C twice per day.”

 There are a few other medications that can be used for dogs’ chronic pain, when NSAIDs can’t be used, to decrease the dosage needed, or when more relief is needed.
 Most antidepressants, such as Elavil (amitriptyline) and Prozac (fluoxetine), offer some pain relief.
 Be careful about combining these drugs with Tramadol.
-See “Chill Pills,” July 2006, for more information.
+See "Understanding Behavior-Altering Drugs,” July 2006, for more information.

 Amantadine offers little in the way of pain control itself, but helps potentiate (increase the effectiveness of) other drugs used to control pain.
 It is inexpensive and can be used concurrently with Tramadol, NSAIDs, corticosteroids, gabapentin, and opioids.
 Neurontin (gapabentin) is an anti-convulsant medication also used to treat chronic pain.
 It can be combined with other medications, but is expensive.

 When pain cannot be controlled in any other way, narcotics may be used.
 Hydrocodone can be combined with NSAIDs for greater relief.
 Vicodin (a combination of hydrocodone and acetominophen) is sometimes used, though acetominophen can cause liver failure in some dogs, and should not be combined with NSAIDs due to the danger of toxicity from acetominophen.
 Codeine can also be used, though it’s not as effective.
-Oxycodone or a fentanyl (Duragesic) patch can be used, but tend to have more of a narcotic effect and so are best used only for short periods, though even that may make a big difference.
-All narcotics are addictive, so they are best used intermittently rather than every day.
+Oxycodone or a fentanyl (Duragesic) patch can be used, but these are heavy narcotics, and are best used only for short periods, though even that may make a big difference.
+All narcotics are addictive, so they should never be used every day.

 Lastly, there is some possibility that doxycycline may be helpful.
 This may be due to the fact that joint infection is common with arthritis, or because it has some anti-inflammatory effect of its own.